mmarinel/42-Exam__Rank02-Recursive-gnl-/README.md

 The exam version of such problem is the equivalent of the mandatory-only part of the homonymous project of the 42cursus common-core.
 For a detailed explanation of the problem you can read the [Subject](en.subject.pdf) present in this repo. (essentially, the problem is about reading files one line at the time).

 **I solved this problem in a recursive fashion**.
-Executing this program against the [Tripouille tester]( https://github.com/Tripouille/gnlTester ) inside VS CODE's integrated terminal may show you some TIMEOUTS: **execute this program in your own machine's terminal and you'll be ok!**
+On old and slow machines, executing this program against the [Tripouille tester]( https://github.com/Tripouille/gnlTester ) inside VS CODE's integrated terminal may show you some TIMEOUTS: **execute this program in your own machine's terminal and you'll be ok!**

 # Explanation of my thought process.